bitnom/Trifecta/README.md

 * Apache Cordova for mobile apps with webview UIs.
 * PHP for REST APIs.
 Trifecta will use PeachPie, also exposing .NET.

-I want an easy-to-use build tool that will allow me to quickly mix-match what I need of these for any given project, providing a bootstrap for my cross-platform apps.
-I'm currently trying to decide if NWJS and Cordova should make it into this tool.
-Mostly, I just use Kivy because it provides a cross-platform UI framework for both mobile and desktop apps.

-On the other hand, it would be nice if web were a build target.
-That way, apps built with Trifecta could also be served over HTTP.
-I do feel like there should be an HTTP target.
-It's just difficult to reconcile that with Kivy.
+I want an easy-to-use build tool that will allow me to quickly bootstrap a cross-platform mobile/desktop/web app.
+I want my existing back-end APIs (PHP & Python) to work out-of-the-box.
+I want to be able to use any or all of my favorite programming frameworks in the same app.
+Trifecta will make this possible.

 ## Todo

-Once I have decided on how to handle the UI, a lot will be built here quickly.
-That's the big ToDo right now:
-Experiment with UI components and decide on that part of the structure.
-My initial thought is to let the user decide if they want to use a Kivy UI or go with HTML5 (NWJS, Cordova, and HTTP).
-If I can get a decent webview working in Kivy, I can remove Cordova altogether.
+* Getting a working webview communicating from to/from the RPC server on all platforms.